Protection Warrior PvP Rotation and Playstyle (Shadowlands / 9.2)

 Defensive Techniques

-Shield Wall is your primary defensive cooldown, and is extremely
+Shield Wall is your primary defensive cooldown and is extremely

-Ignore Pain enjoys the liberty of having only a 1-second cooldown,
+Ignore Pain enjoys the liberty of having only a 1-second cooldown.

-yourself permanently shielded, and this is vital for reducing the damage you
+the Rage for it.
+This is vital for reducing the damage you

 take and keeping your healer's Mana high.